DocuSign (NASDAQ:DOCU) – Check Out What Whales Are Doing With DOCU

 - UBS has decided to maintain their Neutral rating on DocuSign, which currently sits at a price target of $65.

-- JMP Securities has decided to maintain their Market Outperform rating on DocuSign, which currently sits at a price target of $84.
+- Wolfe Research has decided to maintain their Underperform rating on DocuSign, which currently sits at a price target of $53.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.